lmammino/blog/2017-08-01-choo-v6/index.md

 `choo-log` is the first module to make use of these traces, but any module can hook into these traces and use them however they like.
 We think that's rather neat.

+We plan to extract the tracing code from `choo-log` in the near future, but if you want to get started with gathering all of Choo's trace events right away you can use the [on-performance](https://github.com/yoshuawuyts/on-performance)
+module:

 ```js
 var onPerformance = require('on-performance')